 Disabled Students Allowance

 Although a disabled student may be offered a place at LSME, the offer is not a guarantee of eligibility to receive DSAs.
-Where possible inclusive practices will make individual support unnecessary.
+Where possible inclusive practices will make individual support unnecessary

 LSME Bursary Scheme

-Where barriers resulting from disability remain even after reasonable adjustment, the student may be offered some financial support from our LSME Bursary Scheme.
-This financial support can be used to supplement the cost of travel and for the purchase of appropriate software to enable the learner engage fully with the learning process.
+Where barriers resulting from disability remain even after reasonable adjustment, the student may be offered some financial support from our LSME Bursary scheme.
+This financial support can be used to supplement the cost of travel and for the purchase of appropriate software to enable the learner to engage fully with the learning process.

 The admission team is to encourage all prospective students to disclose any disabilities during the application process, explaining the importance of disclosure and additional support offered.
 Encourage students who declare disabilities to include the supporting medical certificates suggesting the adjustments required.

-Lecturers administering diagnostic test should allow more time to prospective students with disabilities.
+Lecturers administering the diagnostic test should allow more time to prospective students with disabilities.
 Lecturers should also encourage students who become disabled during their study to disclose the information to LSME.
 Lecturers provide additional learning support and apply all reasonable adjustments in assessments.

 Senior Management is to ensure continuous monitoring and review of this policy.
 Make financial resources available for all reasonable adjustments.
 Equal opportunities monitoring will also offer learners another opportunity to disclose any disabilities that occurred during their study.